aswanthsanthosh/Django-Scrapy/README.md

 # Django-Scrapy Project

 This project is an integration of Django with Scrapy to scrape data and manage it through Django's web interface.
 The scraped data can be stored and manipulated via Django's models and viewed in the Django admin interface.
+Web scrapping has been implemented from this url :- https://netmall.hardoff.co.jp/search/?pricedown=1

 Features
 - Scrapy for web scraping.